Bangarra Dance Theatre: Awards and nominations

-The company has received the Helpmann Award for Best Ballet or Dance Work a number of times.
+In 1993, Bangarra was a joint winner of the Group Award in the Sidney Myer Performing Arts Awards, sharing the award with Italian Australian theatre company Doppio Teatro.

+In July 2026, the company was awarded the Golden Lion for Lifetime Achievement in Dance at the Venice Biennale.

 Australian Dance Awards

 The Australian Dance Awards recognise excellence and promote dance in Australia.
 They are awarded under the auspices of the Australian Dance Council (Ausdance) for performance, choreography, design, dance writing, teaching and related professions. they commenced in 1997.